fhoedemakers/pico-smsplus/README.md

 # Work in progress

 **This is a work in progress, and there are still some issues to be fixed.
-The video is not as smooth as it should be, the emulator is also not very fast, and some games may not run at full speed or at all. (afterburner)** There maybe some red flicker between screens.
+The video is not as smooth as it should be, the emulator is also not very fast, and some games may not run at full speed or at all. (afterburner).
+There maybe some occasionally red flicker between screens. **

 # pico-smsplus